rohankumarchaudhary67/Learning-React/README.md

 **There are 3 Projects :**

 1. TextUtils - "It helps to learn function based react component and all the basics of react.js"
-2. News APP - "It helps to learn the class based react component and how to fetch API and how to push and pull request to use API"
+2. News APP - "It helps to learn the class based react component and how to fetch API and how to push and pull request to use API."
-3. ToDoList - "It helps to learn how to create own API and all other things which is required to create react applications."
+3. ToDoList - "It helps to learn how to create own API and all other things which is required to create react applications.
+It also tell them how to gives the features of login and sign up in react application."